Ancash/ancash.github.io/_posts/bazaar/commands/2022-12-10-bazaar-cmd-toggle.md

 The permission is: *bazaar.toggle*

-Players in the Bazaar will see the changes instantly.
-So for example if they are in the main menu, and the *MANAGE_ENQUIRIES_MODULE* is toggled, they won't be able to click the *Manage Enquiries* item, instead they will see a predefined item, which does not have any functionality.
+Players in the Bazaar will see the changes instantly. \
+So for example if they are in the main menu, and the *MANAGE_ENQUIRIES_MODULE* is toggled, they won't be able to click the *Manage Enquiries* item, instead they will see a predefined item, which does not have any functionality. \
-This feature is actually quiet powerfull.
-It also you to disable features you do not want to include, that are not configured correctly or that do not function as intended (bug).
+It allows you to disable features you do not want to include, that are not configured correctly or that do not function as intended (bug).